 Q: How do you push a piston back without a clamp?

 You can push back your vehicle’s brake piston with the aid of a screwdriver and an old brake pad.
 Carefully use the screwdriver to create a moderate gap between the brake piston and the brake pads.
-When the gap is large enough, you need to use the screwdriver as a pry bar to slide the caliper back on the pins, then push back your vehicle’s brake piston all the way back in.
+When the gap is large enough, use the screwdriver as a pry bar to slide the caliper back onto the pins, then push your vehicle’s brake piston all the way back in.

 If the brake caliper is already detached from your vehicle, use a big pair of channel locks and your old brake pad to push the brake piston back into its housing.
 Please, you need to be very careful as using this tool can damage brake parts of your vehicle’s brake system if used recklessly.